ricardopolanski/smart_reporting_challenge/README.md

-<H1>How to install and run automated tests to Smart Reporting Challenge</h1>
+<H1>How to install and run automated Smart Reporting Challenge test</h1>

 <h3>Requirements</h3>